moky1477/data-engineering-learning/README.md

 ## SQLite3
 SQLite3 is an in-process Python library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 It is a popular choice as an embedded database for local/client storage in application software.

+ETL Process: ETL stands for Extract, Transform, and Load.
+It involves curating data from multiple sources, transforming it into a unified format, and loading it into a new environment for analysis.

+Data Extraction: Extraction is the process of obtaining or reading data from one or more sources.
+This can be done through methods like web scraping or using APIs to programmatically connect to data.

+Data Transformation: Transformation involves processing the data to make it suitable for its destination and intended use.
+This includes cleaning, filtering, joining disparate data sources, feature engineering, and formatting.

+Data Loading: Loading refers to writing the transformed data to a new destination environment, such as databases, data warehouses, or data marts.
+The goal is to make the data readily available for visualization, exploration, and further analysis.

+Use Cases for ETL: ETL pipelines are used in various scenarios, such as digitizing analog data, capturing transaction history for analysis, engineering features for dashboards, and training machine learning models for prediction and decision-making.